TykTechnologies/tyk-identity-broker/README.md

 **Step 1 - Create an OAuth Client in Tyk Dashboard**

-TIB will use the OAuth credentials for GPlus to access and authenticate the user, it will then use another set of client credentials to make the request to Tyk to generate a token response and redirect the user, this means we need to creat an OAuth client in Tyk Dashboard before we can proceed.
+TIB will use the OAuth credentials for GPlus to access and authenticate the user, it will then use another set of client credentials to make the request to Tyk to generate a token response and redirect the user, this means we need to create an OAuth client in Tyk Dashboard before we can proceed.

 One quirk with the Tyk API is that requests for tokens go via the base APIs listen path (`{listen_path}/toauth/authorize`), so we will need to know the listen path and ID of this APi so TIB can make the correct API calls on your behalf.